Invoke using Golem CLI

 or --format yaml

-to print the invocation result in JSON or YAML, using the mapping described on the JSON WAVE Mapping page.
+to print the invocation result in JSON or YAML, using the mapping described on Type Mapping page.

 Logs

-flag for conneting to the invoked worker's event stream and showing its logs.
-This works the same as running a separate golem worker connect
+flag for connecting to the invoked agent's event stream and showing its logs.
+This works the same as running a separate golem agent stream

 command during the invocation.
-The logs consists of everything the worker writes to its standard output and standard error, as well as through the WASI Logging API.
+The logs consists of everything the agent writes to its standard output and standard error, as well as through the logging API.

 subcommand) can be customized with the following parameters: